 But what if you’re not that funny?
 Well here’s the good news, developing a sense of humor in a lot of ways is like learning a new instrument.
 You can definitely learn and you’ll only get better with practice.
 So to start off pick a few movie or television characters that you think are funny and start paying attention to what it is exactly that makes them funny.
 And if you’re willing to go the full yard, maybe even sign up for an amateur comedy class.
 You’ll be surprised at the results some wit and humor will get you with women.

 So how do you go about creating this “social value” and pre-selection?
-Well you can start off small.
-Instead of focusing on going out alone and trying to pickup attractive women, instead start off by going out with the aim of meeting new and interesting people.
+Well, you can start off small.
+Instead of focusing on going out alone and trying to pick up attractive women, instead start off by going out with the aim of meeting new and interesting people.
 Cultivate friendships with people who add value to your life and add value to your social presence.
-Make and effort and soon enough you’ll be the guy that everyone at the party knows and gets to skip the line at any club.
+Make an effort and soon enough you’ll be the guy that everyone at the party knows and gets to skip the line at any club.
 You’ll be the guy with “social value.”

 Fact 8: Leadership skills are attractive also in your social life

 Imagine yourself living in the days of our cavemen ancestors, when we used to hunt woolly mammoths for dinner and fight off saber tooth tigers every other Sunday.
 In such an environment a cavewoman’s best chance at survival and raising a healthy bunch of cavebabies would have been to get with the caveman that led the group.